 I think that homeschooling had two ramifications for me socially.
 One was helpful, one was hurtful.

-It was really helpful because as a homeschooler, I had spent a lot of time realizing and developing who I was as a person and learning to recognize people who were being themselves, and those were the people I sought out as friends.
+It was really helpful because as a homeschooler, I had spent a lot of time realizing and developing who I was as a person.
+I learned to recognize people who were being themselves, and those were the people I sought out as friends.
 Friendship as a homeschooler takes a lot more investment.
 I knew I was choosier with my friends which made me a lot less anxious and a lot more content.

 The only real negative impact of the social bit was that I was really used to getting to choose the time I got to spend with people.
 As a homeschooler I spent a lot of time with people, but that time was controlled by me.
-As a college student, I found that you can’t really control the time you spend with people and alone time is not really available.
+As a college student, I found that you can’t really control the time you spend with people.
+Alone time is not really available.
 Learning to deal with that was a lot harder than anticipated.

 Any last comments on homeschool and how it has affected your college experience?

-My encouragement to anyone who is a homeschooler transitioning into college is to realize the benefit that you have having been homeschooled, and to realize that the bit of advocacy and explaining that you need to do with your peers is totally normal and that it’s not a big deal.
+My encouragement to anyone who is a homeschooler transitioning into college is to realize the benefit that you have having been homeschooled.
+Realize that the bit of advocacy and explaining that you need to do with your peers is totally normal.
+It’s not a big deal.
 Once they understand your experience, it’s not something I’ve experienced being looked down on for.